Once a professor has consented to write you a letter of recommendation,

 Once the letter is written,

-the professor will give it to Theresa, who will produce the letters for
+the professor will give it to Melissa, who will produce the letters for

-For paper recommendation letters, after the letters are signed, Theresa will
+For paper recommendation letters, after the letters are signed, Melissa will

 place them in sealed envelopes and notify you that they are ready to pick

-Please do not ask Theresa to process non-faculty letters of recommendation.
+We do not process non-faculty letters of recommendation.
 If you want to use a legal employer as a recommender, you and the employer should decide the most expedient way to have the letters processed.
 If the employer is a public interest organization or other employer with little administrative support, and you have concerns about the processing of your letters, please contact the Career Services Office.

 All paper clerkship recommendation letters should be included, in their sealed envelopes, with the rest of your application.
 If a recommender refuses to give you the sealed letters, and instead wants to mail the letters directly to judges, make sure he or she includes the following information on the outside of the envelopes: "LETTER OF RECOMMENDATION FOR [APPLICANT'S NAME]."